Decorative service page background

 • Ginger: Dosing can vary, but some studies on arthritis show that specific ginger extracts can be as effective as steroids for reducing inflammation.

-When to Take Supplements for Best Results
+Timing Is Everything: When to Take Your Supplements

 Timing can make a big difference in how well your body uses a supplement.
 For instance, taking fat-soluble options like turmeric and fish oil with a meal can improve absorption.
 Consistency is also vital.
 Taking your supplements at the same time each day helps maintain steady levels in your system.
 Be patient, as some supplements like SAM-e can take about a month to start working.